 - (i) Sri Venkateswara College has a well-developed sports facility for both outdoor as well as indoor game activities.
 For the maintenance of the same, there is a Sports Committee that looks into the purchase of sports kits and also augmentation and maintenance of the existing sports facilities. - (ii) Purchase and policies related to sports are taken up by the Sports committee of the College.
-Notices regarding the purchases related to sports, sports events are displayed on the noticeboard and college website. - (iii) Proper records/registers related to stocks of sports gears and kits, issue and return of the sports kits etc. are maintained and reviewed from time to time by the Committee. - (iv) Students are allowed to use the sports ground for training purposes and conduct of sports events with prior permission from the administration. - (v) Basic first aid facilities are available and accessible in the Medical room for the students and faculty in case of minor injuries caused during the conduct of sport events.
+Notices regarding the purchases related to sports, sports events are displayed on the noticeboard and college website. - (iii) Proper records/registers related to stocks of sports gears and kits, issue and return of the sports kits etc. are maintained and reviewed from time to time by the Committee. - (iv) Students are allowed to use the sports ground for training purposes and conduct of sports events with prior permission from the administration. - (vi) There is a dedicated Sports Room to keep the sports kits, trophies and other records related to the sports. - (v) Basic first aid facilities are available and accessible in the Medical room for the students and faculty in case of minor injuries caused during the conduct of sport events.